derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 You may have thought `'#000000'` was a keyword, but it is a literal value.
 We'll cover the distinction between literal values and keywords in the next section.

-The takeaway is that any portion of code not in quotation marks resembling a natural-language-like word (abbreviations and aggregations included) is a keyword.
+The takeaway is that any portion of code resembling a natural-language-like word (abbreviations and aggregations included) is a keyword if it's not reserved or in quotation marks.
 Everything else is either a literal value, an operator, or a statement's special character(s).

 ### Reserved Keywords